If you’re looking for a debt consolidation loan with bad credit, your options may be limited, but they do exist.

 - Compare rates without impacting your credit score

 - Apply quickly and easily, without lots of paperwork or visiting a branch in person

 - Get funds within a week, or even in as little as one business day

 Online lenders may be more likely to approve you for a bad credit loan than a traditional, brick-and-mortar bank.

 Check online lender rates on our Personal Loans Marketplace.

 If you own a home and have significant equity in it, you may be able to take out a home equity loan to consolidate your debt.
 It’s not technically a debt consolidation loan for bad credit, but it can help you score a low interest rate because the loan is secured by your home.

 The only drawback is that if you default on a home equity loan, the lender can foreclose on your home to recoup the loan amount.
 So it’s best to pursue this option only if you’re certain you won’t have problems with repaying the debt.

 Watch out for predatory lenders

-Some debt consolidation lenders are predatory.
-They lend to people with low credit scores but charge extraordinarily high interest rates.
-According to Debt.org, a Texas-based subprime lender charges up to 365% interest on its loans to borrowers with bad credit.
+Some debt consolidation lenders are predatory in nature.
+They’re happy to work with people with low credit scores but charge extraordinarily high interest rates.

 Avoid these types of lenders at all costs.
 Accepting a loan with such a steep interest rate can be extremely expensive and cause you to go deeper into debt.